QuickBooks Blog

 Payroll

-There are many ways to steal from an individual or organization.
 When you think of stealing, you probably imagine shoplifting, robbing banks, and breaking into homes.
-But those are only a few of the ways that someone can steal.
-One of the most common ways for people to commit theft in the workplace is through payroll fraud.
+But did you know, one of the most common ways for people to commit theft in the workplace is through payroll fraud.

 What is payroll fraud?

-Payroll fraud is when an individual illicitly alters a payroll system to manipulate employee compensation.
-It’s a crime that can be committed by both employees and employers.
+Payroll fraud happens when an individual purposefully alters a payroll system to manipulate employee compensation.
+It’s a crime that both employees and employers can commit.

-As we mentioned above, payroll fraud presents itself in a variety of forms.
-Some methods of payroll fraud are easier to detect than others.
-Below, we’ll look at some of the most common types of payroll fraud.
+As we mentioned above, payroll fraud takes various forms.
+Some methods are easier to detect than others.
+Here are some of the most common types of payroll fraud that business owners should be aware of.

 Misclassification

-Employers give their employees different classifications depending on the number of hours they work, their relationship with the company, and other factors.
-For instance, you may classify someone as a full-time employee, a part-time employee, or an independent contractor.
+Employers classify employees based on the number of hours they work, their relationship with the company, and other factors.
+Businesses typically classify employees in one of three ways:

 Employees with different classifications are entitled to different benefits.
-In some cases, employers may misclassify employees to save on things like unemployment taxes, payroll taxes, and employee benefits.
-Intentional misclassification can be considered payroll fraud, which in turn can result in legal consequences for the employer.
+Sometimes, employers may misclassify employees to save on things like unemployment taxes, payroll taxes, and employee benefits.
+Intentional misclassification can be considered payroll tax fraud, which can result in legal consequences for the employer.

 Timesheet fraud